-Part of the time will be to cover team management, including administrative tasks, the plan for the coming week and any upcoming deadlines.
-The remaining meeting time will be used for presentations, training, work-sessions, or team building activities.
-The team will use the preseason as a time to do team building, fundraisers, community service, and to learn about the necessary skills needed for the upcoming build season.
+The team will use the preseason as a time to do team building, fundraisers, FIRST outreach, and to learn about the necessary skills needed for the upcoming build season.

 2.4.
 Build Season

 January through March

 - Kickoff (when the game is revealed) is usually the first Saturday of January

 - 5:00PM 10:00PM Tuesdays through Thursdays

 - 10:00AM 12:00AM Saturdays

 - 10:00AM 10:00PM Sundays